This IDP is recognized across the Middle East

 If you don’t want to leave empty-handed, visit Souq Al-Qaisariya, one of the oldest markets, to buy some souvenirs.
 Not only do you get a keepsake of the place, but you also get to step foot in the center of economic trade in old Al-Ahsa.

 Make sure to visit Al-Ahsa from March to May since the weather is not too hot.
 These are also the most active months for tourism in the area.
 If you want a more relaxed trip, you can visit Al-Ahsa in the colder months of December to February.

 Ushaiger Heritage Village

-Travel back in time by visiting the preserved villages of Saudi Arabia known as the Ushaiger Heritage Village in Najd.
+Travel back in time by visiting the preserved villages known as the Ushaiger Heritage Village in Najd.
 This ancient village is just like Ad-Dariyah, with its golden mud-houses and its narrow maze-like streets.
 The town gets its name from the hill that lies at its north, meaning ‘small or little blond.’

 Visiting the village allows you to experience and understand the culture of its residents and early settlers.
 The locals have also created museums to showcase their way of life to curious tourists.
 The residents are hospitable and friendly and would not hesitate to interact with visitors.
 If you’re lucky enough, some might even invite you into their homes for a meal or a quick traditional Arabic snack.